-Our Burlington eye doctor will be able to perform a comprehensive eye exam to check for the presence of these and other conditions.
-If ocular diseases or vision disorders are detected, your eye doctor will have the equipment and expertise to properly treat them.
+Our Burlington optometrist will be able to perform a comprehensive eye test to check for the presence of these and other conditions.
+If ocular diseases or vision disorders are detected, your optometrist will have the equipment and expertise to properly treat them.

 2. Limit their screen time

 Screens are an ever-present part of our lives.
 Children can spend hours every day texting, playing video games, watching television, and more.
 It is all-too-easy to spend way too much time on these digital devices, causing symptoms such as:

 - Dry eye